tom6931/PSSS/README.md

 # Workflow Overview

-This is a high-level rough outline of the workflow for this hackathon team.
-The exact steps will depend upon discussions with teh team and the interest of the participants.
+This is a high-level outline of the workflow for this hackathon team.
+The exact steps will depend upon discussions with the team and the interest of the participants.
+Bullet points with the same indentation are independent of each other.
+(FIXME: replace with figure)

 * Search sequence data against SRA with Pebblescout or SourMash
   * Investigate metadata for the SRA reads identified
+    * Using AWS Athena
+    * Using STAT tool
   * Identify JGI contigs that correspond to your SRA runs
     * Align those contigs with ElasticBLAST against a database
     * Find conserved domains on those contigs with RPSTBLASTN using ElasticBLAST
+    * Examine JGI contig metadata
   * Download the FASTA for the SRA runs and align that back against the contigs